 Seal all doors and windows properly to stop warm air escaping and cold air getting in.
 Check that existing seals are still in tact and repair any cracks or holes that have formed.
 For a quick and easy solution, fit doors with draught excluders to keep rooms warm and to prevent energy wastage.
+Draught proof letterboxes in doors using a proprietary draught excluder, a weighted piece of heavy fabric or a wooden flap.

 2. Take care of your heating system